huntdatacenter/docs/docs/faq/transfer.md

 ::: danger
 Do NOT use Kistas as the primary storage area for your data as all Kistas will be destroyed without further notice 30 days after deployment.
 :::

+### Can I both upload and download data in my Kista?

+No. The lab user that initiate the transfer (uploader) can only write data to a Kista, and the lab user that are to receive the data (download) can only read data from a Kista.
+This means that you will need to order two independent Kistas if you plan to transfer data both ways.
+This control is included for security reasons.

 ### Do I need to encrypt the data in a Kista?